sumansatyal/Bitcoin-Price-Prediction-using-Machine-Learning/README.md

 ## Files

-- `bitcoin_price_prediction.py`: The main Python script containing the entire process of data loading, cleaning, feature engineering, model training, and evaluation.
+- `BTC_USD_price_prediction.ipynb`: The main Python script containing the entire process of data loading, cleaning, feature engineering, model training, and evaluation.
-- `README.md`: This readme file, providing an overview of the project and instructions for setup and usage.
+- `README.md`: This readme file, provides an overview of the project and instructions for setup and usage.

 ## Dependencies